Mounir-Merhebi/Mounir-Merhebi/README.md

 ### ✨ About me

 As a Computer Science graduate from the Lebanese International University, I’m a deeply curious and intellectually driven developer passionate about building meaningful software and continuously expanding my technical horizon.
-My journey has been a blend of coding, teaching, and creating—driven by a love for problem-solving and knowledge stacking.
+My journey has been a blend of coding, teaching, and creating driven by a love for problem-solving and knowledge stacking.

 Over the past few years, I’ve developed full-stack applications using PHP, JavaScript, Python, and MySQL, and explored the world of machine learning with projects like a movie success prediction system.
 As a coding educator at Clevered and BrightChamps, I’ve guided students in app development, AI, and algorithmic thinking, transforming complex concepts into engaging learning experiences.